2021 Collierville Kroger shooting

-2021 mass shooting in Tennessee, U.S.
+Mass shooting in Tennessee, U.S.

-The Collierville Kroger shooting was a mass shooting that occurred on September 23, 2021, at a Kroger grocery store in Collierville, Tennessee.
-One person was killed and 14 others were injured before the gunman, identified as 29-year-old Uk Thang, committed suicide by gunshot.
-Thang was working at the store as a third-party vendor.
+On September 23, 2021, a third-party vendor at a Kroger in Collierville, Tennessee, United States, opened fire at the store, killing one person and injuring 14 others before committing suicide.
+The gunman was identified as 29-year-old Uk Thang.
 It was the second shooting in 2021 to occur at a Kroger-owned property; the first occurred at a King Soopers store in Boulder, Colorado, in March.